davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theForest/deadInTheForest.md

+_Perception check **failed**_

-It was dark, and now it wasn't drizzling, it was pouring like a typhoon.
+It was dark, and now it wasn't drizzling.
+It was pouring like a typhoon.

 "I guess this is it," she said, crawling under a big fir tree.